 - Esther H. Schor, English

 - Denis Feeney, Classics

 - Moulie Vidas, Religion

-The Program in Humanistic Studies, under the auspices of the Council of the Humanities, hosts introductory courses and advanced seminars that take explicitly interdisciplinary, comparative, and cross-cultural approaches to the humanities.
-Paying close attention to societal change, upheaval, and transformation, the team-taught year-long “humanities sequences” explore the interrelated events, ideas, texts, and artifacts of Western, Near Eastern, and East Asian cultures, respectively.
+The Program in Humanistic Studies, under the auspices of the Council of the Humanities, hosts courses that take interdisciplinary, comparative, and cross-cultural approaches to the humanities.
+At the introductory level, we offer three year-long, team-taught "humanities sequences" exploring the events, ideas, texts, and artifacts of Western, Near Eastern, and East Asian cultures, respectively.
 These sequences attend closely to revolutions in thought and politics, human rights, racism, and social transformation.
 First- and second-year students study challenging texts in a supportive, communal setting, and are mentored by upper-level students in the program.
 At the advanced level, the program offers team-taught capstone seminars and a certificate in interdisciplinary studies in the humanities.

 The certificate in Humanistic Studies is open to students from all concentrations who wish to pursue their intellectual interests and commitments via interdisciplinary curriculum.
 Having acquired a strong grounding in an interdisciplinary study, juniors and seniors elect courses that reflect explicitly on the frontiers of disciplines, the bridges that connect them, and the insights gained from approaching one field with the questions and methods of another.
 Drawing on their experience in their home departments, humanistic studies students move across established disciplines and engage with emerging fields of study, such as medical, environmental, urban, and digital humanities.

 Candidates for the program must complete, during their first two years, two interdisciplinary courses that study history, literature, arts and/or culture over a span of historical time.